kuzzmi/ember-cli-webfontloader/README.md

 import { WebFont } from 'webfontloader';
 ```

-After doing that you can add hanlders by using `WebFont.on()` function, its signature is following:
+After doing that you can add handlers by using `WebFont.on()` function, its signature is following:

 ```
 on(string event, function fn, boolean runIfActive)